 Students from these many traditions worship together in the Iliff chapel and attend the same courses, allowing for lively interdenominational and interfaith discussion.
 Each week, there are two chapel services offered: one service drawn from the Episcopal tradition, and one service designed more freely from the many traditions represented in the student body.
 Services are planned and conducted by students, faculty, staff, or outside guests to provide opportunities for spiritual renewal and to help build community.

 Vocations in ministry take many forms and are called by a variety of names.
-Iliff supports preparation for ministry for a number of different denominations through its three professional degree programs, the Master of Divinity, Master of Arts in Social Change, and Master of Arts in Pastoral and Spiritual Care.
+Iliff supports preparation for ministry for a number of different denominations through its three professional degree programs, the Master of Divinity, Master of Arts in Social Justice and Ethics, and Master of Arts in Pastoral and Spiritual Care.
 Iliff also offers many required denominational courses in history, doctrine, and polity.

 Specific requirements and decisions regarding ordination or other certifications are managed by each denomination.
 Students are encouraged to learn their denominational processes and requirements and to use this knowledge in selecting their degree program and courses.